Another stamp was issued in Switzerland in 2007 and was devoted to the 300th birth anniversary of Leonhard Euler.

 The stamp issued in Italy in 1994 is dedicated to Luca Pacioli (Issue #3 of Magic Edges).
 You can see a dodecahedron among various items in front of the scientist.

-The stamp issued in Mongolia contains the copy of an engraving by Albrecht Durer "Melancholia".
-One of the elements in the engraving is a polyhedron, a prism truncated at the top and at the bottom.
+The stamp issued in Mongolia contains a copy of an engraving by Albrecht Durer "Melancholia".
+One of the engraving elements is a polyhedron, a prism truncated at the top and the bottom.

-The stamp is devoted to the mathematical congress in Innsbruck (Austria) which was held in 1981.
+The stamp is devoted to the mathematical congress in Innsbruck (Austria), held in 1981.
 It is based on Escher's impossible box.

 In 1973, the West German postal company issued stamps dedicated to two stellate forms of the dodecahedron.